vijay2898AD/vijay2898AD/README.md

 ### 👨‍💻 About Me

 I am a detail-oriented **Full-Stack Developer** with a deep expertise in front-end technologies from Visakhapatnam, India.
-As a recent B.Tech graduate, I have hands-on experience building full-stack applications and I also engineered responsive front-end interfaces with React.js and TailwindCSS, built secure RESTful APIs using Node.js and Express.js , and managed database schemas in MongoDB.
+As a recent B.Tech graduate, I have hands-on experience building full-stack applications and I also engineered responsive front-end interfaces with React.js, TypeScript and TailwindCSS, built secure RESTful APIs using Node.js and Express.js , and managed database schemas in MongoDB.

 - 🔭 I’m passionate about creating component-based architectures and developing pixel-perfect, responsive designs.
 - 🌱 I’m eager to leverage my problem-solving skills and passion for modern web technologies in a challenging role.